Background pattern

 4. Possible side effects

-5. Storage of Ropivacaína Altan
+5. Storing Ropivacaína Altan

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-1. What is Ropivacaína Altan and what is it used for
+1. What Ropivacaína Altan is and what it is used for

-No use Ropivacaína Altan
+Do not use Ropivacaína Altan

-- In case of regional intravenous anesthesia (injection into a blood vessel to numb a specific area of your body) or paracervical obstetric anesthesia (injection into the cervix to relieve pain during childbirth).
+• In case of intravenous regional anesthesia (injection into a blood vessel to numb a specific area of your body) or obstetric paracervical anesthesia (injection into the cervix to relieve pain during childbirth).

-- If you have a decreased blood volume (hypovolemia) as you may develop a decrease in blood pressure.
+• If you have a decreased blood volume (hypovolemia), as you may develop a decrease in blood pressure.

 Warnings and precautions